ryanmeinzer-codingscape/matrix/README.md

 - View elaborations of differentiators on hover
 - Filter differentiators of relevance
 - Export value matrix to share internally
-- Styled with Codingscape's Style Guide (INCOMPLETE)
+- Styled with Codingscape's Style Guide
 - On mobile, view differentiators by value and elaborations on click (INCOMPLETE)

 ## Framework